Skip to content

 His research focuses on administrative law, constitutional law, First Amendment law and telecommunications law.
 Professor Krotosynski can speak on topics such as free speech and law as it relates to politics.

-Emily Laidlaw
+Laidlaw, Emily

-Andreas Wiebe
+Wiebe, Andreas

 Andreas Wiebe graduated from the University of Hannover in 1987 and received the LL.M. degree at the University of Virginia (U.S.A.) in 1988.
 Having obtained the doctoral degree in 1991 with a comparative work on the protection of computer programmes in the U.S. and Germany he worked as an assistant at the Institute of Legal Informatics at the University of Hannover.
 In 2001 his habilitation was accepted based on a work on electronic contracting.
 From 2002 to 2009 he was the head of the Department of Information Law and Intellectual Property Law at Vienna University of Economics and Business Administration.
 Besides several guest professorships he was a Visiting Professor at Stanford Law School from January to June 2008 and at the University of Nanjing, China, in October 2012.
 Since May 2009 he is a professor of competition law, intellectual property law and media law at the University of Göttingen, Germany.